wrestling-with-johners/website-source/_posts/shootin-sht/videos/2021-10-05-Episode 6 Uhm We Are Really Sorry About This One.markdown

 ---
 layout: post
-title: "Shootin' Sh*t!
-Episode 6: Uhm...
+title: "Episode 6: Uhm...
 We Are Really Sorry About This One"
 date: 2021-10-05
 categories: shootin-sht videos
 author: shootin-sht